K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="5.2"/>  5.2 Service Broker

-**Administrators menu provides service broker URL registration, broker retrieve, modify and delete .<br>**
+**Administrator's menu provides service broker URL registration, broker retrieve, modify and delete .<br>**

 1. Look up the service broker list used in PaaS-TA Portal.<br>
 ![54]

 2. Click on the service name in the service broker list to view the details of the service broker.
-When there are modifications, clthe ick ①"Save" button after modifying to save the changes.<br>
+When there are modifications, click ①"Save" button after modifying to save the changes.<br>
 ![55]

 3. **5.2- 2** Click ②"Delete" button to delete the service broker.<br>